zotanna/python-p3-fileio-lab/README.md

 - Practice using file IO.
 - Execute and test Python code using the Python shell and `pytest`.

+## Key Vocab

+- **Module**: a file containing Python definitions and statements.
+A module's functions, classes, and global variables can be accessed by other modules.
+- **Package**: a collection of modules that can be accessed as a group using the package name.
+- **`import`**: the Python keyword used to access data from other packages and modules inside of the current module.
+- **PyPI**: the **Py**thon **P**ackage **I**ndex.
+A repository of Python
+packages that can be downloaded and made available to your application.
+- **`pip`**: the command line tool used to download packages from PyPI. `pip` is installed on your computer automatically when you download Python.
+- **Virtual Environment**: a collection of modules, packages, and scripts that can be activated or deactivated at any time.
+- **Pipenv**: a virtual environment tool that uses `pip` to manage the modules, packages, and scripts that you intend to use in your application.

 ***

 ## Introduction